 In recent years, Rhonda has taken as many as 30 students every year to South Carolina's state-level HOSA competition.
 In 2022, several of her students qualified for the international HOSA competition and conference in Nashville, Tennessee.

 Using a comprehensive curriculum aligned to the certifications gives Rhonda peace of mind.
-She can easily build her AES classes to suit each assessment and ensure students learn the necessary information and skills to become certified.
-Her students also respond positively to learning with AES and enjoy using the curriculum system to study for their exams.
+She can easily build her classes to suit each assessment and ensure students learn the necessary information and skills to become certified.
+Her students also respond positively to learning with HealthCenter21 and enjoy using the curriculum system to study for their exams.

 With the hours she has saved over the past few years, Rhonda has been able to better focus on building long-lasting connections with her students.
 Many of those students have since come back to Rhonda's classroom to share their experiences with learners who sit where they once did.